-My friend and colleague, viagra find Bill Garzke, viagra sale cialis called me to share his excitement: on September 8 he is taking his maiden voyage on the Queen Mary II.
+My friend and colleague, Bill Garzke, called me to share his excitement: on September 8 he is taking his maiden voyage on the Queen Mary II.
 Even though Bill works as a naval architect every day, he seems to feel the excitement of a young man (he’s in his 70s) going to sea.

 On September 17, Bill will co-present with Australian diver Kevin Denlay a report on the Prince of Wales.
 He told me that Denlay has done several dives to the wreck, which lies between 132-230 feet below the surface off the coast of Malaysia.
 Bill explained that pilots are able to see the up side down wreck as they fly overhead since the water is so clear.
 The illustrious presentation will take place at London’s Lloyd’s Register for the joint Institute of Marine Engineers Science and Technology, and the Royal Institution of Naval Architects.